neverorfrog/neverorfrog/README.md

 - I'm a 25 year old student from Italy
-- Currently enrolled in the "Artificial and Robotics" Master at Sapienza University of Rome
+- Currently enrolled in the "Artificial and Robotics" Master @ Sapienza University of Rome
-- Did my Bachelor in Computer Science at Unical (Cosenza)
+- Did my Bachelor in Computer Science @ Universita della Calabria (Cosenza)
 - I program mainly in Java, Matlab and a bit of C++ and Python
 - I'm professionally interested in Artificial Intelligence, Machine Learning, Robotics and so on
 - Other interests and hobbies are music (i play the piano), basketball, philosophy, chess and TV series